eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 57 and now it is worth 457 hoard points.
-Your 'A Cloth of Shining' has 143 polish power left. `
+You polished 'A very prize like prize' by 76 and now it is worth 476 hoard points.
+Your 'A Cloth of Shining' has 124 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 60 and now it is worth 517 hoard points.
-Your 'A Cloth of Shining' has 83 polish power left. `
+You polished 'A very prize like prize' by 48 and now it is worth 524 hoard points.
+Your 'A Cloth of Shining' has 76 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 13 and now it is worth 530 hoard points.
-Your 'A Cloth of Shining' has 70 polish power left. `
+You polished 'A very prize like prize' by 36 and now it is worth 560 hoard points.
+Your 'A Cloth of Shining' has 40 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 34 and now it is worth 564 hoard points.
-Your 'A Cloth of Shining' has 36 polish power left. `
+You polished 'A very prize like prize' by 2 and now it is worth 562 hoard points.
+Your 'A Cloth of Shining' has 38 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 572 hoard points.
-Your 'A Cloth of Shining' has 28 polish power left. `
+You polished 'A very prize like prize' by 18 and now it is worth 580 hoard points.
+Your 'A Cloth of Shining' has 20 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 577 hoard points.
-Your 'A Cloth of Shining' has 23 polish power left. `
+You polished 'A very prize like prize' by 6 and now it is worth 586 hoard points.
+Your 'A Cloth of Shining' has 14 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 578 hoard points.
-Your 'A Cloth of Shining' has 22 polish power left. `
+You polished 'A very prize like prize' by 6 and now it is worth 592 hoard points.
+Your 'A Cloth of Shining' has 8 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 11 and now it is worth 589 hoard points.
-Your 'A Cloth of Shining' has 11 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 594 hoard points.
-Your 'A Cloth of Shining' has 6 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 8 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`